SandroMiguel/cecilia-css/README.md

   49+  |  17+ |   59+   | 11 |  11.1+ |         66+        |   10.3+

 ## Contributing
 Want to contribute?
-Just make a pull request.
 All contributions are welcome.
+Read the [contributing guide](CONTRIBUTING.md).

 ## Questions
 If you have questions tweet me at [@SandroMiguel77](https://twitter.com/SandroMiguel77) or [open an issue](https://github.com/SandroMiguel/cecilia-css/issues/new).